ori-drs/procman/README.md

 Alternatively, you can start a deputy independently as above.
 Note that when the sheriff starts a deputy its name will be `localhost`.

+### Environment variables

+If the commands you are using a deputy to start require specific environment variables to be available, you must have them defined in the terminal when starting the deputy.

 ## C++ API

 Procman also provides a C++ API for spawning and managing child processes,